Marittie/pp5-ecommerce/README.md

 The checkout page has an easy-to-complete form that takes the user’s name, address and card details.
 It also has a summary of the purchase to confirm what is being bought.

 It also has a tick box to save the details to the profile page so it will be prefilled the next time they buy something.

-Despite the rest of the boxes on the site having rounded edges, I decided to keep the checkout boxes with sharp edges.
-This is because it feels like a more important/trustworthy shape for an important transaction.

 ### Order Confirmation